honojs/middleware/packages/otel/README.md

 ## Usage on Cloudflare Workers

 Since @opentelemetry/sdk-node is not supported on [Cloudflare Workers](https://workers.cloudflare.com/), you need to use [@microlabs/otel-cf-workers](https://github.com/evanderkoogh/otel-cf-workers) instead.

+So far I have not been able to see solid support for metrics in Cloudflare Workers.
+Any ideas here are very weolcome!
+Until then - the tracing instrumentation can be used!

 The following example shows how to use @microlabs/otel-cf-workers with [Honeycomb](https://www.honeycomb.io/):